jonniek/koronatartunnat/README.md

 4. build
     - server side renders the index.html based on step 1 data and step 3 component

-Server side rendered data is updated on build and regulargly through a cronjob.

 The svg projection was done with d3 but extracted to vanilla svg to avoid runtime dependencies.
-It was further hacked together in inkscape to union larger areas together.
+It was further hacked together in inkscape to union larger areas together for death statistics map.

 Data is from https://github.com/HS-Datadesk/koronavirus-avoindata